bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 This will create a docker container with:
 * 1 instance of Bondy
-* 1 instance of Market services
+* 1 instance of the Market service
 * 4 instances of the Bot service, each one ready to bid

 ::: info Note
-Bondy needs a few seconds to start, create a network and be ready to accept connection.
+Bondy needs a few seconds to start, create a network and be ready to accept connections.
 From the Docker containers, you will see the micro-services trying to reconnect with logs like the following, which is normal:
 ```bash
 2022-11-07T15:37:51 Connection failed with OS error: